wkumari/draft-kumari-ipv6-loopback/draft-kumari-ipv6-loopback.md

 Additional thanks to John Heasley for submitting Pull Requests.

-We would also like to speciofically thank Mark Smith for an earlier (2013)
+We would also like to specifically thank Mark Smith for an earlier (2013)
 effort: draft-smith-v6ops-larger-ipv6-loopback-prefix-04, which proposed a /32
 designation.